Carrickmacross with

 Readers and Parish

 Readers, who lead Morning or Evening Prayer occaionally.
+We have four Pariosh Readers who assist the Rector.
 We are also

-building a team of Lesson Readers and Prayer Leaders, and while we have
+building a team of Lesson Readers and Prayer Leaders, and while we do